Videoslots: History

-Established in 2011 and based in Malta, Videoslots is an online casino with more than 8,000 gaming slots.
-Alexander Stevendahl is the founder and chief executive officer.
+Established in 2011 and based in Malta, Videoslots is an online casino with more than 10,000 gaming slots.
+Alexander Stevendahl is the chief executive officer of Videoslots.
+Jesper Kärrbrink is the chief executive officer of Immense Group AB.

 In 2017, Videoslots purchased the technology assets of PKR.com, an online poker operator.

 In 2017, the company hosted its first annual awards, named the Videoslots Awards.
 In 2018, they became an official partner of the Malta Handball Association.

-In 2018, Videoslots reached a settlement of £1 million in fines with the UK Gambling Commission (UKGC) regulatory authority for historical failings to “place effective safeguards” within their casino system.
+In 2018, Videoslots reached a settlement of £1 million in fines with the UK Gambling Commission (UKGC) regulatory authority for historical failings to "place effective safeguards" within their casino system.

 In 2020, Videoslots expanded their product offering and added Sportsbook as a new vertical.